HappyDari/HappyDari/README.md

 - 🌐 Now I work as an econometrician in a leading media investment company

-- I am 22 years old, recently graduated from the university with a degree in Sociology
+- Recently graduated from the university with a degree in Sociology

 - 💻 I completed Data Science courses in Yandex.Practicum